mrdevlar/phishpicks/README.md

 ```

 ## Notes
+`data` - data methods used to manipulate the database.

+There are plenty of things you can do with the database outside of normal operations (picking and playing).
+Any method in the `data.py` file can be called from this menu.

-- `data` - data methods used to manipulate the database, can be used to `update` when new folders are added, as well as `drop_all` and `populate` to reset everything.
+Can be used to `update` when new folders are added, as well as `drop_all` and `populate` to reset everything.
 Generally, update is done on launch of `phishpicks` also.

+## TODOS
+- Make gifs of operations to stick into this README.
+- Make a CONTRIBUTORS file